 Indigenous Advisory Committee

-The Indigenous Advisory Committee works to advise CLBC to achieve its vision of “lives filled with possibilities in welcoming communities” for individuals with developmental disabilities and their families residing within British Columbia’s urban, rural, First Nations (Status and Non-Status), Metis, and Inuit communities.
+The Indigenous Advisory Committee works to advise CLBC to achieve its vision of “communities of belonging, lives with connection” for individuals with developmental disabilities and their families residing within British Columbia’s urban, rural, First Nations (Status and Non-Status), Metis, and Inuit communities.
 The Advisory Committee supports the mandate of CLBC through the provision of information and advice to CLBC staff, within an Indigenous perspective and worldview.

 The Indigenous Advisory Committee (IAC) consists of Indigenous individuals, families, and community members from across BC.
 The IAC meets quarterly (since 2012) to provide advice, share information and identify strategies to best provide culturally relevant services to Indigenous individuals living with developmental disabilities and their families.
 The Committee provides input to enhance relationships with CLBC staff and First Nations, Metis and Inuit community